Pour Over Vs French Press Coffee: Which Is Your Favourite?

 What is the Pour Over Method?

-Pour over coffee in tent
+pour over coffee in tent

 The Pour-over coffee, also called manual brewing or hand brewing is simply coffee made by adding hot water to coffee grounds and placed in a filter.
 Here, the water flows into the coffee and then filters into a carafe.